It’s that time of year again – time to watch the fireflies do their thing! I’m not talking about a trip to see the Columbia Fireflies baseball team.

 If I’m waxing a bit poetic, it’s because this is such an inspiring experience.
 Words cannot do it justice.
 Trust me, if you haven’t been, you need to go!
-Whether you grab your spouse and make a romantic, inexpensive date night out of it, or pack up the whole family for a magical late night adventure, it is worth the trip out to Congaree Swamp to see the fireflies.
+And now is the time to reserve your tickets if you want to catch this amazing show!

 A Couple Of Tips Before You Go

 COVID is still a concern, and keeping guests and staff as safe as possible is a top priority.
 Visitors are required to wear face masks while in federal buildings including visitor centers, historic structures, and museums.
 When outdoors, face masks are required on NPS-managed lands when physical distancing cannot be maintained.

 Take note of entrance, building, landing, and trail closings.